-Simply put, a biomass boiler is a heating system that uses organic materials to create heat.
+Simply put, a biomass boiler is an eco friendly heating system that uses organic materials to create heat.

 This can include wood chips, wooden logs, biomass pellets, blocks and other forms.
 This biomass is used to then power a hot water boiler.

 Biomass boilers are becoming more popular because they are a renewable source of energy and seen as being more eco friendly.
 If you’re interested in being more eco at home, check out this blog on easy ways to go green at home.